Zed-z/c2-mod-loader/README.md

 Will automatically load `.asi` files from the `mods/` folder.

-Doesn't interfere with [dgVoodoo2](https://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/), in fact you're encouraged to use it!

-Additionally, provides a lightweight API for mod developers, check this [header file](https://github.com/Zed-z/c2-mod-loader/blob/main/Shared/ModApi.h).
+Additionally, provides a lightweight API for mod developers.

 # Compatible versions
 - Tested on the US PC version.